TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Framework of the lens modelling

 \subsection{Mass-sheet degeneracy}

 The imaging observables of the lensing phenomenon -- the image positions and the flux ratios -- remain invariant under the transformation

 which is referred \ajs{to} as the MST \citep[][]{Falco85}.
 The invariance of the observables under this transformation gives rise to the MSD.
-We note that the magnifications are not invariant under the MST (although magnification ratios are), thus strongly-lensed standard candles can break the MSD \citep{Bertin06}.
+We note that the magnifications are not invariant under the MST (although magnification ratios are), and thus strongly lensed standard candles can break the MSD \citep{Bertin06}.

 We can separate all of the mass contributing to lensing of the background source into two components as